casszhao/ReAGent/README.md

 ## Demo notebook

-Open and run the jupyter notebook [`src/notebook.ipynb`](src/notebook.ipynb).
+Open and run the jupyter notebook [`src/notebook.ipynb`](src/notebook.ipynb) or the [Colab demo](https://colab.research.google.com/github/casszhao/ReAGent/blob/master/notebook-colab.ipynb).
 You may see outputs like:

 ### Importance distribution plots